Vader, Washington: Parks and recreation

-Vader is home to McMurphy Park, a 13 acre parcel donated by a former resident in 2001.
+Vader is home to McMurphy Park, a 13 acre parcel donated in 2001 by Dolores McMurphy, a former resident.
 Located north of the main hub of the town, it is bordered by Olequa Creek and the Little Falls of Vader, and a portion of the park is outside the city limits.
 The grounds were built up to be a park by community efforts, finishing most of the early efforts in 2007.
 Plans for the site include an amphitheater, ball fields, playgrounds, and camping and picnic amenities.
 As part of the donation, a large black walnut tree was to be left standing.

 J.K.
 Werden Memorial Park became an official park in Vader in 2005 and is situated near the downtown core.
 Originally 175 × 120 ft in size, a land purchase approved in late 2015, and paid for by a $10,000 grant, doubled the park area.
 The parcel received upgrades in 2009 for bathroom and kitchen facilities, a basketball court was built in 2015, and new playground equipment in 2021, similar to Penny Playground in Chehalis.
 The park is also home to Vader's Old City Jail.